-Moving quickly to limit their exposure time

-Evacuating the area as quickly as possible, being sure to move perpendicular to or upwind of an airborne plume, and upstream if contaminants are waterborne going inside if contaminant is outside and going outside if contaminant is inside.
-If the event includes radioactive fallout, it is important to go quickly deep inside a building for protection.
+- Moving quickly to limit their exposure time - Evacuating the area as quickly as possible, being sure to move perpendicular to or upwind of an airborne plume, and upstream if contaminants are waterborne - Using the protection of a sturdy building as shielding, going inside if contaminant is outside and going outside if contaminant is inside.
+If the event includes radioactive fallout, it is important to go quickly deep inside a building for protection. - Safely decontaminating themselves when necessary